Developer Relations The Difference Between Developer Relations and Developer Marketing

 DevRel requires a content strategy

 DevRel isn’t strictly marketing, but it needs marketing to succeed.
 Before you invite developers to beat a path to your API, you need to make sure they will find the tutorials, use cases, and documentation on your developer portal that will pique their interest and get them to “Hello World.”
-While some content can be sourced internally, it’s likely to be a strain on your product developers.
-Engaging developer practitioners from outside your organization to create content that demonstrates value to your prospective developer community and gives them documentation to succeed is a much stronger strategy.
+You can source some content internally, but it’s likely to put a strain on your product developers.
+Engaging DevOps practitioners from outside your organization to create content that demonstrates value to your prospective developer community and gives them documentation to succeed is a much stronger strategy.

 It’s really striking a balance between content marketing and developer support.
 When approaching developer relations, it is helpful to start with the developer journey.
 With this in mind, it is possible to ensure that your developers:

 - Won’t hit roadblocks